tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 ### Core purpose refinements

 We have **deprecated** a number of functions to keep purrr focused on its core purpose: facilitating functional programming in R. Deprecation means that the functions will continue to work, but you'll be warned once every 8 hours if you use them.
-In several years time, we'll release an update which causes the warnings to occur on every time you use them, and a few years after that they'll transformed to throwing errors.
+In several years time, we'll release an update which causes the warnings to occur on every time you use them, and a few years after that they'll be transformed to throwing errors.

 -   [`cross()`](https://purrr.tidyverse.org/reference/cross.html) and all its variants have been deprecated because they're slow and buggy, and a better approach already exists in [`tidyr::expand_grid()`](https://tidyr.tidyverse.org/reference/expand_grid.html).

 -   [`update_list()`](https://purrr.tidyverse.org/reference/update_list.html), [`rerun()`](https://purrr.tidyverse.org/reference/rerun.html), and the use of tidyselect with [`map_at()`](https://purrr.tidyverse.org/reference/map_if.html) and friends have been deprecated because we no longer believe that non-standard evaluation is a good fit for purrr.

--   The `lift_*` family of functions has been deprecated because they promote a style of function manipulation that is not commonly used in R.
+-   The `lift_*` family of functions has been superseded because they promote a style of function manipulation that is not commonly used in R.

 -   [`prepend()`](https://purrr.tidyverse.org/reference/prepend.html), [`rdunif()`](https://purrr.tidyverse.org/reference/rdunif.html), [`rbernoulli()`](https://purrr.tidyverse.org/reference/rbernoulli.html), [`when()`](https://purrr.tidyverse.org/reference/when.html), and [`list_along()`](https://purrr.tidyverse.org/reference/along.html) have been deprecated because they're not directly related to functional programming.